LS102-summer2023/project-prachetasyeri/writing/paper.md

 #### Surgical Mask

-Optimal lighting conditions were used but a black surgical mask was worn.
+Optimal lighting conditions were used and a black surgical mask was worn.
+When the mask was worn the model could not detect the face and even when the chin was covered the model was no longer able to detect the face.

 ![mask](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/e0307cc4-ce02-44fa-a8a8-1e3bd0acdf40)